Midsummer 1: "That I esteem the fiction - real"

 Consequently the whole notion of “modernism” is, under the illumination of Torah, at best a triviality and for the most part an irrelevance.
 Modernism has little to do with real chronology, except insofar as it means to dynamite the continuum.
 Modernism denotes discontinuity: a radical alteration of modes of consciousness.
 Modernism, perforce, concerns itself with the problem of “belatedness.”
 But modernism and belatedness are notions foreign and irrelevant to the apperceptions of Judaism.
 Modernism and belatedness induce worry about being condemned to repeat, and therefore anxiously look to break the bond with the old and make over, using the old as the governing standard—or influence—from which to learn deviation and substitution.
 The mainstream Jewish sense does not regard a hope to recapture the strength, unmediated, of Abraham and Moses as a condemnation.
 Quite the opposite.
 In the Jewish view, it is only through such recapture and emulation of the precursor’s stance, unrevised, that life can be nourished, that the gift of the Creator can be received, praised, and fulfilled.
 Jewish thought makes much of its anti-antinomian precursors as given, and lacks both the will and the authority to undo or humble or displace them, least of all to subject them to purposeful misprision.
 A scribe with the Torah under his hand will live a stringent life in order not to violate a single letter.
 There is no competition with the text, no power-struggle with the original, no envy of the Creator.
 The aim, instead, is to reproduce a purely transmitted inheritance, free of substitution or incarnation.

-As for the Balaban Press editions themselves and a certain boy's heart-in-mouth journey beyond the unnatural confines of the Ivy League, below is the title page of Kedushas Levi, a commentary on the Bible, written by the 18th century Hasidic master, Levi Yitzchok of Berditchev.
-Printed in 1884 by Ms. Pessel Balaban, it’s made of light.
+Which finally brings us to the Balaban Press editions themselves and a certain young man's heart-in-mouth journey beyond the unnatural confines of the Ivy League.
+Behold the title page of the Bible.
+Printed in 1863 by Ms. Pessel Balaban - it’s made of light.